Skip to main content

 The default order and visibility setting of the columns on the models page is as follows:

-Checkbox - Default - Selecting models |
+Checkbox - Default

-Click on this column to add a model to your selection.
-Click here to learn more about how to select rows in a table. |
+Click here to learn more about how to select rows in a table.

-Viewer - Default - Loading buttons |
+Viewer - Default

 If this is a new model and there are no public revisions yet this column will be empty.